David Charles Anderson

 (October 1839-7 June 1890)

 And now we come to (David) Charles, direct ancestor in our line of Andersons.
-He was born between Ellen and Jessie, seventh of David and Martha’s children.
+He was born between Ellen and Jessie, and was the eighth of David and Martha’s 10 children.
 From several sources, it appears he used his middle as his given name so I will, too.

 Charles and Rebecca